 - Montgomery Ward

 Asbestos in vinyl products becomes dangerous when microscopic fibers of the mineral are released and become airborne.
-If the material is in good condition, it normally does not pose a threat, because the asbestos is enclosed in vinyl, preventing the fibers from escaping.
-Tile and wallpaper products are considered nonfriable, which means the products are not easily broken by slight pressure.
+If the material is in good condition it normally does not pose a threat because the asbestos is enclosed in vinyl, preventing the fibers from escaping.
+Tile and wallpaper products in good condition are considered nonfriable, which means the products are not easily broken by slight pressure.

-However, cutting, sanding or disturbing vinyl tiles or wallpaper can release asbestos.
-If inhaled or swallowed on a regular basis over a long period of time, asbestos fibers can cause a number of serious illnesses such as asbestosis and mesothelioma.
-The mastics or adhesives used to install vinyl products also often contained asbestos, though asbestos fibers in adhesives are less likely to become airborne.
+However, cutting, sanding or disturbing vinyl tiles or wallpaper makes them friable and releases asbestos.
+If inhaled or swallowed on a regular basis over a long period of time, asbestos fibers can cause several serious illnesses.

 Asbestos vinyl sheet flooring poses a significantly greater asbestos exposure risk than floor tiles or wallpaper.
 Vinyl sheet flooring comes in large pieces and is usually cut to the size of the room and laid down in one piece.
 Manufacturers often made this type of flooring with a friable asbestos backing, which means mineral fibers are easily released into the air if the sheet flooring is disturbed or damaged.